-Join us on May 20 at 11:00 AM ET to learn more about these growing risks and how to keep your organization out of the public spotlight—and out of court—at the same time.
+Join us online or in-person to learn more about these growing risks and how to keep your organization out of the public spotlight—and out of court—at the same time.

 Jon’s firm focuses on building, protecting and restoring reputations in a world of diminished trust and unprecedented stakeholder power.
 Jon founded Reputation Architects in 2009 after more than 25 years as an advisor to corporate executives and boards, a senior leader at some of the world’s most prominent

 communications firms and a front-line spokesman for major corporations and non-profit organizations.
 His reputation risk and crisis management experience spans the gamut from activist attacks and social unrest, complex litigation matters, cybersecurity breaches, technology and supply chain failures, product and service issues, executive malfeasance and workplace accidents, to labor and employment disputes, natural and human-made disasters, unexpected executive transitions and all manner of criminal, regulatory and other government investigations.

 Before founding Reputation Architects, Jon was partner and director of the Corporate Affairs practice of Porter Novelli, the international communications consultancy.
 Earlier, he was executive vice president, general manager and national director of crisis and litigation communications at Edelman, served in senior client management roles at J. Walter Thompson, and was a principal media spokesman for The Prudential Insurance Company.